TerenceL-TL/HITsz-CPU-Design-Project/README.md

 ---

 This is a CPU Design Course offered by HITsz in 2024 Summer.
+I achieved a final score 100/100 in this course.

 **NOTES**